:

 A Creed of a Church, congregation or individual is written as a profession of faith and is not meant to be all inclusive nor limit the beliefs of the faithful.
 It is a brief outline of the tenets by which and individual or group choose to live.

 If Christ thought particular teachings were important we would see Jesus teaching those doctrines.
-If Christ not in us we will not be found seeking the Kingdom and the righteousness of God, nor striving to do the will of the Father, nor will we be keeping His commandments.
+If Christ is not in us we will not be found seeking the Kingdom and the righteousness of God, nor striving to do the will of the Father, nor will we be keeping His commandments.

 In examining Creeds of the many churches that have professed Christ from the second century to the present we see a lengthening of creeds, an addition of many ideas the were not prevalent in the early Church, and the wanton neglect or even deletion of the directives of Christ.